On the Morita invariance of Categorical Enumerative Invariants: Morita invariance of CEI

-The functor $h$ satisfies the conditions in Theorem \ref{thm:cyclic-inv} and hence preserves the CEI.
-Since the $A_\infty$-isomorphism $g$ is linear, it induces isomorphisms on $\mathfrak{h}_\CC$ and $\hat{\mathfrak{h}}_\CC$, hence the invariance of the CEI is obvious in this case. \end{proof}
+The functor $h$ satisfies the conditions in Theorem \ref{thm:cyclic-inv} and hence preserves CEI.
+Since the $A_\infty$-isomorphism $g$ is linear, it induces isomorphisms on $\mathfrak{h}_\CC$ and $\widehat{\mathfrak{h}}_\CC$, hence the invariance of CEI is obvious in this case. \end{proof}